slaveOftime/Fun.Build/README.md

     stage "Run unit tests" { run "dotnet test" }
     stage "Build packages" { run "dotnet pack -c Release Fun.Build/Fun.Build.fsproj -o ." }
     stage "Publish packages to nuget" {
-        whenAll { // Means only all conditions are matched then the current stage can be active branch "master" // Check current branch is master envVar "NUGET_API_KEY" // Check has env variable
+        // whenAny, whenNot, whenAll.
+They can also be composed. whenAll { // Means only all conditions are matched then the current stage can be active branch "master" // Check current branch is master envVar "NUGET_API_KEY" // Check has env variable